daronphang/programming-resources/_python/classes.md

 ## Super Classes

-For multiple inheritance whereby both classes have same method name, Method Resolution Order (MRO) algorithm comes into play which decides where Python will look for a given method, and which method will be called when there's a conflict.
-Order is child class, followed by left to right.
+For multiple inheritance whereby both classes have same method name, **Method Resolution Order (MRO)** algorithm comes into play which decides where Python will look for a given method, and which method will be called when there's a conflict.

+First, the current class is searched.
+If not found, the search moves to parent classes.
+This is left-to-right, depth-first.

 ```python
 class Mammal(object):